Honors & Awards

 - Cum Laude

-I practice in the areas of real estate and commercial litigation, including professional liability defense, lien enforcement, credit default and foreclosure, post-judgment collection remedies, creditor’s rights, and bankruptcy.
+In his Lexington-based practice, Zach assists clients in various areas of the law, primarily real estate and commercial litigation.
+He handles matters including professional liability defense, lien enforcement, credit default and foreclosure, post-judgment collection remedies, creditor’s rights, and bankruptcy.
+Zach’s background working in the banking and financial sector gives him an informed perspective that gives his clients an edge as they search for solutions.

-When I’m not working, I enjoy jogging, fishing, playing guitar, and spending time with my wife, Liz, and our 3 kids.
+When he’s not working, Zach enjoys jogging, fishing, playing guitar, and spending time with his wife, Liz, and their three children.